bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_iceberg.md

 conda install bodo bodo-iceberg-connector -c bodo.ai -c conda-forge
 ```

-This command creates a conda environment called `Bodo` to run your code in and installs Bodo Community Edition by default, which is free and works on up to 8 cores.
+These commands create a conda environment called `Bodo` and install Bodo Community Edition.

 ## Create a local Iceberg Table

-Now let's create a function to create an Iceberg table from a sample dataframe.
-Our sample dataframe from which we will write the data will have two columns `A` and `B` and 20 million rows.
-The column `A` contains values from 0 to 29, and the column `B` contains values from 0 to 19,999,999.
+Now let's create a function to create an Iceberg table from a sample DataFrame with two columns (`A` and `B`) and 20 million rows.
+Column `A` contains values from 0 to 29, and column `B` contains values from 0 to 19,999,999.

- Our function will write it to a local directory called "MY_DATABASE".
-The table will be stored under the "MY_SCHEMA" schema (which is a folder under my database) and will be named "MY_TABLE".
+Our function will write data to a local directory called _MY_DATABASE_.
+The table named _MY_TABLE_ will be stored under the _MY_SCHEMA_ schema (which is a folder under _MY_DATABASE_).

 ```python